allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 ---

 The purpose of this article is to present how to design, test, and monitor a REST service client.
-The article includes a repository with clients written using various technologies such as [WebClient](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-webclient), [RestClient](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-restclient), [Ktor Client](https://ktor.io/docs/getting-started-ktor-client.html), [Retrofit](https://square.github.io/retrofit/).
+The article includes a repository with clients written in Kotlin using various technologies such as [WebClient](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-webclient), [RestClient](https://docs.spring.io/spring-framework/reference/integration/rest-clients.html#rest-restclient), [Ktor Client](https://ktor.io/docs/getting-started-ktor-client.html), [Retrofit](https://square.github.io/retrofit/).